youngmp/nbody/README.md

 output:
   pdf_document
 abstract: "We document the nBodyCoupling library.
 The framework is reasonably general, with no a priori restrictions on model dimension or type of coupling function."
 ...

+Please see the latest github repository at https://github.com/youngmp/nbody.
+Permalink versions are not always up-to-date.

 # Introduction